Skip to employment guidance

 Truman v SPL Powerlines UK Ltd & Others [2026] EAT 54 · 1 May 2026

-Mr Truman, a rail professional, was offered a safety-critical planning role.
-He held a valid prescription for Adven EMT1 & EMT2 for chronic pain from genetic haemochromatosis — accepted as a disability under the Equality Act 2010.
+Mr Truman is a rail worker.
+He was offered a safety-critical job in the rail industry.
+He held a valid prescription for medical cannabis to manage chronic pain from haemochromatosis, a lifelong condition.
+It is accepted as a disability under the Equality Act 2010.

-He disclosed his prescription at his pre-employment medical.
-His urine tested positive for cannabis metabolites — entirely expected.
-The MRO at Express Medicals recorded a fail without ever contacting Mr Truman, triggering a mandatory five-year Sentinel ban and instant job withdrawal.
+He told them about his prescription at his health check.
+His urine tested positive for cannabis, which was fully expected.
+The doctor at Express Medicals recorded a fail without ever contacting Mr Truman.
+This triggered a five-year Sentinel ban and the job was withdrawn at once.

-The Employment Tribunal found his THC levels were consistent with prescribed use and he could have worked safely with a risk assessment and standard oversight.
-It also found the result should have been recorded as a pass under Network Rail's own policy — yet still dismissed his claims.
-The EAT corrected this on appeal.
+The Employment Tribunal found his THC levels matched prescribed use.
+It found he could have worked safely with a risk check and normal oversight.
+It also found the result should have been a pass under Network Rail's own rules.
+Even so, it dismissed his claims.
+The EAT put this right on appeal.

 Read the Official EAT Judgment